In case of emergencies, such as power failures or fire, emergency luminaires light a clear path to escape.

 Emergency lighting installations are necessary for all commercial and residential buildings.
 These are needed in case of fires or other dangerous situations as well as in the event of a power cut due to mains failure.

 Maintained emergency lights must stay on at all times and non-maintained lights must light up if there is a mains power failure, under UK regulations.

 Commercial buildings must have emergency lights installed for safety and to provide clear visibility of any emergency exits.
-At SM Installations we make sure to install emergency lighting that is compliant to UK regulations for your building.
+At SM Installations (NW) LTD we make sure to install emergency lighting that is compliant with UK regulations for your building.

 WHERE DO YOU NEED EMERGENCY LIGHTING?

 Emergency lighting is especially important in larger buildings as numerous corridors and multiple rooms can make it difficult to find an exit route.
 The specific type of emergency lighting you have installed will depend on the type of property including the architecture of the building and the outside areas.

 The four main types of emergency lighting, include: